 - A sheet with the National Curriculum English objectives for Y3/4 which are highlighted to help track and assess the progress of the class; to track coverage of the English curriculum and to show what objectives the unit covers.

 - *NEW* Printable child-friendly learning objectives for children’s books.

-- Non-chronological report planning for 10 days including possible science cross-curricular links.
+- Persuasive writing planning for fifteen days including possible science and geography cross-curricular links.

-- Boxing-up Plan for the non-chronological report about the green turtle (differentiated on two levels but a writing frame is included for lower-achieving children).
+- Boxing-up plan for the persuasive writing text: ‘Should Animals be Kept in Zoos?’
+(Differentiated on two levels with writing frame included for lower-achieving children).

-- Success Criteria for non-chronological reports (differentiated on three levels).
+- Success criteria for persuasive writing (differentiated on three levels).

 Digital resources purchased from tour2teach.co.uk are to be used in the original individual school which purchases the resources only.

 Resources may not be shared, distributed or displayed digitally for public view, uploaded to school or borough websites, distributed via email, submitted to file sharing sites or shared with another school or institution, even with those within the same academy chain.